 DUET Seminar Series

-DUET is the new DUE Education Talk series sponsored by the Office of the Dean for Undergraduate Education (DUE) and organized by the Teaching and Learning Laboratory.
-This monthly series emphasizes current research on learning, cognitive psychology, educational technology, educational assessment, among other areas.
+DUET is a DUE Education Talk series sponsored by the Office of the Dean for Undergraduate Education (DUE) and organized by the Teaching and Learning Laboratory in 2012-13.
+The monthly series emphasizes current research on learning, cognitive psychology, educational technology, educational assessment, among other areas.
 All members of the MIT and edX communities who are interested in learning more about education are welcome to attend.
 DUET’s goal is to provide access to educational research that can support individual and institutional efforts to enhance both residential and online student learning.

 Variability Matters: Confessions of an Average Learning Scientist

 Modern learning science theory and research is starting to transform the way we think about learning.
 Rejecting the myth of the “average” learner, this approach emphasizes the reality of variability, the systematic influence of context, and the need to understand individual learners.
 This presentation will discuss what modern learning science tells us about the origins of learning variability, and what this means for the way we design flexible, effective, and scalable learning environments in the age of EdX.

 Todd Rose is a research scientist with CAST (non-profit R&D) and a faculty member at the Harvard Graduate School of Education, where he teaches Educational Neuroscience.
 His work is organized around six themes: human variability; course design and pedagogy in higher education; adaptive learning analytics; interdisciplinary thinking; the synergistic relationship between neuroscience, technology, and design in education; and the application of dynamic systems models to the study of behavior, learning, and development.

 Charles Fadel, Founder & Chairman, Center for Curriculum Redesign

 What should students learn in the 21st century?